zitadel/zitadel/docs/docs/guides/manage/customize/texts.md

 A language is displayed based on your agent's language header.

-If you only want to enable a subset of the supported languages, you can configure the allowed language using the [restrictions API](./restrictions.md).
+If you only want to enable a subset of the supported languages, you can configure the languages you'd like to allow using the [restrictions API](./restrictions.md).
 If a users language header doesn't match any of the allowed languages, the instances default language will be used.
+Also, the instances OIDC discovery endpoint will only list the allowed languages in the *ui_locales_supported* field.

 All language settings are also configurable in the consoles *Languages* instance settings.

 ![Languages](/img/guides/console/languages.png)